 In addition, all household electrical equipment and appliances are Energy Star-rated.
 The entire electrical system is tied to the electrical or utility grid for net metering, in which unused power from the solar systems is “sold” back to the utility for an energy credit.

 As for those iPads?
-“A home can be more than eating dinner, watching TV and going bed,” says Nexus’ Murphy.
-“Now people can communicate with their homes in a way they never have before.”
+“A home can be for more than eating dinner, watching TV and going to bed,” says Nexus’ Murphy.
+“Now people can communicate with their homes in a way they never could: before.”